Linths/TrainVideo/README.md

 This tool creates videos to visualise the training process of a convolutional neural network.
 It is developed as part of a research paper.

-:page_facing_up: _Neural Networks for Non-Experts: Intuitively Visualising the Training Process Over Time_ (Peters et al., 2019)
+:page_facing_up: _Visualising the Training Process of Convolutional Neural Networks for Non-Experts_ (Peters et al., 2019)
 :pencil2: Main authors: Michelle Peters & Lindsay Kempen

 ## Paper abstract